 (IN FACT, THE WHOLE “REASON” I “am” “religious” in the first place is only due to a direct perception [some might say delusion] that the Universe is, in some essential and indescribable sense, alive and conscious.
-I can’t help seeing that, feeling a part of it, and celebrating.)
+I can’t help seeing that, feeling a part of it, and celebrating it.)

-(Also, as much as I love science, I’m more fascinated by rituals and customs, folkways, manners, stories, legends, myths, folklore.
-I see religion as structured spirituality, and its practice one of many attentive arts of living.
-And I like the perspective of participating in something bigger, older and more continuous than I am.
+(Also, as much as I love science [and I do!], I’m even more fascinated by rituals and customs, folkways, folklore, manners, stories, legends, and myths.
+I see “religion” as being one form of structured spirituality, and its practice one of many attentive arts of living.
+And I like the perspective of participating in something bigger, older, and more continuous than myself.
 I guess that’s one reason why some people play music or build stuff or deeply study anything.)

-(But it’s not for everyone, and what a boring world it would otherwise be.
-It seems to me that the only reason to lead a religious life — or any life at all — is because It calls to you in some way.
-If it doesn’t, move along.
+(But it’s not for everyone, and what a boring world that would otherwise be.
+It seems to me that the only reason to lead a “religious” life — or any life at all — is because It calls to you in some way; if it doesn’t, move along.
 There really is plenty more to see, and plenty more ways to see it.)

-(I say these things because I have many friends in the worlds of science, secularity and reason whose daily experience of “religion” is as the pounding blow of an ideological and headbusting sledgehammer.
-This is quite different from my own experience, or those of most “religious” people I know, whose “reasons” for so being are either similar to mine or only different within a companionable degree.
-While I certainly understand (and largely condone) disdain toward joyless Bible-thumping lumps who want everyone to conform to their own prejudiced and small idea of existence, I like to think there are many more of “us” than of the noisy haters for whom “God” is no more than a coward’s rationalization.
-Quiet people don’t dominate public discourse, so it’s hard to tell.)
+(I say these things because I have many friends in the worlds of science, secularity, and reason whose daily experience of “religion” is as the misguided blows of an irrational and ideological sledgehammer.
+[This is quite different from my own experience, or those of most “religious” people I know, whose “reasons” for so being are either similar to mine or only different within a companionable degree.]
+While I certainly understand and condone their disdain toward joyless Bible-thumping authoritarians who want everyone to conform to their own prejudiced and small idea of existence, I like to think there are far more of “us” than of the noisy haters for whom “God” is no more than a coward’s rationalization.
+But quiet people don’t dominate public discourse, so it’s hard to tell.)

 (Which is a pity.)

-(Anyway, I seem to feel as compelled to defend religion-as-a-valid-ordering-principle as some of my friends who invalidate it.
-I don’t know why — I have no interest in whether other people lead religious lives, only happy ones — but I feel uncomfortable seeing something-dear-to-me tarred with a broad brush when a little one will do.
+(Anyway, I seem to feel as compelled to defend “religion”-as-a-valid-ordering-principle as do some of my friends who invalidate it.
+I don’t know why — I have no interest in whether other people lead “religious” lives, only happy ones — but I feel uncomfortable seeing something dear to me tarred with a broad brush.
 After all, I don’t like the Noisy Haters any more than you do.
-Perhaps less.
-Because I really, REALLY don’t want to be mistaken for one.
-And neither do my friends.)
+Perhaps less — because they just give us ALL a bad name.)

 Do you understand?